ryosagisu/web-data/README.md

 - ~~Validate XSD/XML using http://www.utilities-online.info/xsdvalidation/~~
 - ~~use 'kodeUnitKompetensi' value from $dataKKNI and/or show only value of 'kodeUnitKompetensi' from $dataKKNI, currently showing all 'kodeUnit' from  'TujuanUtama' in SKKNI that contains one of 'kodeUnitKompetensi'~~
 - ~~make validity node function dynamic~~
+- ~~turn domain input into array, user can choose more than one domain~~
 - Improve logic in fetchData.php
-- turn domain input into array, user can choose more than one domain
-- it is possible to have more than one Jenjang
 - write logic for peta_okupasi
 - Readjust index.php